intel/transfer-learning/notebooks/setup.md

    jupyter notebook --port 8888
    ```
 5. Copy and paste the URL from the terminal to your browser to view and run the notebooks.

+Once you have the environment and dependencies set up, see the list of available
+notebook examples.